Paloja2017/UFC-Report-in-Power-BI/README.md

 ## Visualizations:

 The report is multi paged and intended for ease of use.
 You have multi layered buttons on the top that you would use to navigate to different report pages
-We are measuring five metrics: Fare Amount, Average Trips Amount, Count of Trips, Tip Amount and Total Amount in single page - you can change the metrics in the slicer down right, also we have a slicer down left for selecting the years you want to analyze.
-When you click a particular metrics slicer down right, that BAN number which is measured is highlighted.
+We are measuring five metrics: Number of events, Event details, Total Fights, Total Finishes with KO/TKO, Total Finishes with Submission, Total Fights with Decision – Unanimous, Split, Majority, Total Strike Attempt, Total Strike Made, Total Strike Significant, Total Take Down Attempt, Total Take Down Made, Total Finishes (KO/TKO + Submissions), Total Decision (Unanimous + Split + Majority), Total Fighters, Attempted Strikes vs. Strikes Made, Attempted Take Downs vs. Take Downs Made, Submission Attempt vs Submission Made, Significant Strikes, Target Strikes, Type of Finishing Strikes, Type of Finishing Submission.
 For the dominant color I have choose #8FD322.
 It is not in harmony with the UFC logo but I have liked the most.

 - Created a new workspace named Fatjan Paloja Fabric_Test and selected a trial of Microsoft Fabric for 60 days.
   <br />